British Guiana: Railways

 In 1948, when the railway in Bermuda was closed down, the locomotives, rolling stock, track, sleepers and virtually all the associated paraphernalia of a railway were shipped to British Guiana to renovate the aged system.

-The lines ceased to operate in 1972, but the large Central Station is still standing in Georgetown.
+The lines ceased to operate in 1972.
+The large Central Station is still standing in Georgetown.
 Some of the inland mines still operate narrow-gauge lines.

 Administration

 The British long continued the forms of Dutch colonial government in British Guiana.
 A Court of Policy exercised both legislative and executive functions under the direction of the colonial Governor (which existed from 1831 to 1966).
 A group known as the Financial Representatives sat with the Court of Policy in a Combined Court to set tax policies.
 A majority of the members of the Courts was appointed by the Governor; the rest were selected by a College of Kiezers (Electors).
 The Kiezers were elected, with the restrictive franchise based on property holdings and limited to the larger landowners of the colony.
+They held this office for life, or during residence of the colony.
 The Courts were dominated in the early centuries by the sugar planters and their representatives.

 In 1891 the College of Kiezers was abolished in favour of direct election of the elective membership of the Courts.
 Membership of the Court of Policy became half elected and half appointed, and all of the Financial Representatives became elective positions.
 The executive functions of the Court of Policy were transferred to a new Executive Council under the control of the Governor.
 Property qualifications were significantly relaxed for voters and for candidates to the Courts.

 In 1928 the British Government abolished the Dutch-influenced constitution and replaced it with a Crown colony constitution.
 A Legislative Council with an appointed majority was established, and the administrative powers of the Governor were strengthened.
 These constitutional changes were not popular among the Guyanese, who viewed them as a step backward.
 The franchise was extended to women.

 In 1938 the West India Royal Commission ("The Moyne Commission") was appointed to investigate the economic and social condition of all the British colonies in the Caribbean region after a number of civil and labour disturbances.
 Among other changes, the Commission recommended some constitutional reforms.
 As a result, in 1943 a majority of the Legislative Council seats became elective, the property qualifications for voters and for candidates for the Council were lowered, and the bar on women and clergy serving on the Council was abolished.
 The Governor retained control of the Executive Council, which had the power to veto or pass laws against the wishes of the Legislative Council.